DannieBGoode/opensx70/_posts/2020/08/2020-08-27-the-i-question.md

 ![Fire image]({{site.url}}/{{site.baseurl}}img/2020/06/stable-1.jpg)
 ![Fire image]({{site.url}}/{{site.baseurl}}img/2020/06/stable-2.jpg)

-Then there's the really simple "get the batteries and stick them to the camera" barebones solutions, because in the end all you need is 4 triple or double A batteries, here by Mato Peto
+Then there's the really simple "get the batteries and stick them to the camera" bare bones solutions, because in the end all you need is 4 triple or double A batteries, here by Mato Peto
 ![Fire image]({{site.url}}/{{site.baseurl}}img/2020/06/petto-battery.jpg)

 This are by me, the battery pack is really cheap and it's stuck with double sided tape: